vza100/100-days-of-code/log.md

 **Today's Progress**: Finished mid level Algorithm scripting and finally made scrollable content manu with flexbox for my Twitch APi app.

 **Thoughts**: Struggling with motivation, need to finish freeCodeCamp's front End course ASAP and move on to React.
 Work work work!

+### Day 18: May 13, Saturday

+**Today's Progress**: Finally winished with Twitch APi app by making suitable UI and responsive design.

+**Thoughts**: Pretty happy with the result.
+Only Advanced algortihms and Advanced project to finish front End Course!